This Guide Has Expired!

 Example: You see Dr. Mundo trying to solo Dragon around level 10.
 First thing to check for is where your enemies are.
 If you can see them laning, it should be OK to attack.
 If he isn't set on finishing off dragon, hit him with a Q and back off.
 Make him follow you, make him think you're his prey.
 Bring him to an area where you can easily escape (where there are a lot of corners) with Twilight Shroud in case his teammates start coming.

-As soon as Mundo follows you to his demise, proc your Mark, use Crescent Slash, and throw down Twilight Shroud.
+As soon as Mundo follows you to his demise and your Q cooldown is ready, proc your Mark, use Crescent Slash, and throw down Twilight Shroud.
 1v1ing with Akali is all about bursting and making sure your opponent can't retaliate.
-Kite him around your shroud, and make sure he isn't hitting you with Agony or Cleavers.
-Throw a Q at him, still avoiding damage, and wait until it is up again.
-Then auto attack -> Q -> auto attack for that double mark burst, and use E again.
-Then disappear into the shadows.
+Q and hit him again while kiting him around your shroud, and make sure he isn't hitting you with Agony or Cleavers.
 Repeat until he uses his ultimate.
 Then use Ignite, followed by your standard rotation, having saved all 3 Shadow Dance charges for as much burst as possible to finish him off or for a getaway if his teammates come.

 2v2ing: